 Air travel – unaccompanied minors under 16

-Some airlines will not allow unaccompanied minors under 16 to fly and others impose certain conditions.
-We advise students’ families to check the conditions for flying with individual airlines before booking.
-It is the sole responsibility of the student’s family to ensure that any conditions can be met.
+Some airlines will not allow unaccompanied minors under 16 to fly (for example Ryanair).
+Others impose certain specific conditions.
+We suggest students’ families check the conditions for flying with individual airlines before booking.
+It is the parents’ responsibility to ensure that any conditions can be met.

-Unaccompanied minors under 16 can travel alone with Aer Lingus but a form of indemnity must be completed (https://www.aerlingus.com/media/pdfs/unaccompanied_minor_form.pdf ).
-Unfortunately, this document cannot be completed and signed in advance.
-It must be done at the Aer Lingus check-in desk.
+Unaccompanied minors under 16 can travel alone with Aer Lingus.
+A form of indemnity must be completed (https://www.aerlingus.com/media/pdfs/unaccompanied_minor_form.pdf).
+This document must be completed and signed at the Aer Lingus check-in desk.

-Some host families offer a service which includes accompanying students to the airport and signing this form at check-in for a fee of €50 per trip.
+Some host families offer a service which includes accompanying students to the airport.
+In this case, it is important to liaise with the host family before making any booking.
+The fee for accompanying a student is €50 per trip.

 In the case of illness, host families should make any appointments they consider necessary.
 The host family coordinator is available to offer any assistance needed.